Tunis: Spanish occupation and Ottoman control

 The Ottoman Uluç Ali Reis, at the head of an army of janissaries and Kabyles, retook Tunis in 1569.
 However, following the Battle of Lepanto in 1571, the Spanish under John of Austria succeeded in retaking the city and re-establishing the Hafsid sovereign in October 1573.
 Following these conflicts, the city finally fell into Ottoman hands in August 1574.
 Having become an Ottoman province governed by a Pasha who was appointed by the Sultan based in Constantinople, the country attained a degree of autonomy.
 After 1591, the Ottoman governors (Beys) were relatively independent, and both piracy and trade continued to flourish.
-Under the rule of deys and Moorish beys, the capital sprang into new life.
+Under the rule of deys and beys, the capital sprang into new life.
 Its population grew by additions from various ethnicities, among which were Moorish refugees from Spain, and economic activities diversified.
 To traditional industry and trade with distant lands was added the activity of the Barbary pirates, then in their golden age.
 Profits obtained from the trade in Christian slaves allowed the rulers to build sumptuous structures that revived the architectural heritage of the Middle Ages.

 In April 1655 the English admiral Robert Blake was sent to the Mediterranean to extract compensation from states that had been attacking English shipping.
 Only the Bey of Tunis refused to comply, with the result that Blake's fifteen ships attacked the Bey's arsenal at Porto Farina (Ghar el Melh), destroying nine Algerian ships and two shore batteries, the first time in naval warfare that shore batteries had been eliminated without landing men ashore.

 At the beginning of the 18th century, Tunisia entered into a new period in its history with the advent of the Husainid dynasty.
 Successive Husainid rulers made great progress in developing the city and its buildings.
 During this period, the city prospered as a center of commerce.
 Taking advantage of divisions within the ruling house, Algerians captured Tunis in 1756 and put the country under supervision.
 Hammouda Bey faced bombardment by the Venetian fleet, and the city experienced a rebellion in 1811.
 Under the reign of Hussein Bey II, naval defeats by the British (1826) and French (1827) saw the French become increasingly active in the city and in the economy.

 Various sources estimate the 19th-century population to have ranged from 90,000 to 110,000 inhabitants.
 During the later 19th century, Tunis became increasingly populated by Europeans, particularly the French, and immigration dramatically increased the size of the city.
 This resulted in the first demolition of the old city walls, from 1860, to accommodate growth in the suburbs.
 The city spilled outside the area of the earlier town and the banks of the lake, and the new districts were modernized with running water (1860), lighting gas (1872), roads, waste collection (1873), and communication with adjacent suburbs and the city center.
 The crafts and traditional trades declined somewhat, as the newcomers increased trade with Europe, introducing the first modern industries and new forms of urban life.